levskaya/polyhedronisme/readme.md

 geometrical operators that derive more complex shapes from this base set.

-It should runs on any modern canvas-enabled browser.

 This project was also inspired by the renaissance tome [Perspectiva Corporum Regularium][4] featuring engravings by Jost Amman after designs and drawings by Wenzel Jamnitzer.

-It uses jQuery, underscore, [PEG.js][5] parser for parsing recipes, and [Eli Grey's][eli] Blob.js, FileSaver, canvas-toBlob for saving files.
+This was written long ago, before webGL really worked.
+It uses jQuery, underscore, [PEG.js][5] parser for parsing recipes, and
+[Eli Grey's][eli] Blob.js, FileSaver, canvas-toBlob for saving files.

-NB: It's been converted away from coffeescript and is slowly being modernized a bit.
+It's been converted away from coffeescript and is slowly being modernized a bit.

 * * *
 Text CC-BY, Code MIT License